|

 Many associated with the drug problem remain frustrated by the fact that insufficient resources are allocated to drug treatment programs.

 The success of drug treatment depends on the motivation of the patient and is directly related to the length of time that a patient remains in treatment.
-The success rate of full completion of treatment programs is significant, particularly with respect to cocaine addiction.
+It is difficult to find current comprehensive information regarding the effectiveness of treatment programs.
+Based on at least one study, the success rate is disappointing.

 Where do Republicans and Democrats stand on drug issues?

 There remains strong bipartisan support for an aggressive national campaign against drugs although some votes on the severity of penalties tend to be partisan.
-The 2004 Democratic platform continues to advocate strong law enforcement efforts but also urges more effective drug treatment programs.
-The 2004 Republican Party Platform continues to advocate an aggressive anti-drug campaign, especially at the interdiction level.
+The 2012 Democratic platform makes only passing reference to the drug problem in pledging continued efforts at controlling international drug trafficking and reducing racial disparities in sentencing for drug offenses.
+The 2012 Republican Party Platform continues to advocate an aggressive anti-drug campaign and particularly addresses the dangers presented by international drug cartels.

 Drug Policy Links